mjarzy/mjarzy/README.md

 I'm Matthew, a third-year Electrical Engineering (EE) studying at [McMaster University](https://www.eng.mcmaster.ca/ece/)

-- ✨ Interested in blending high-level tech. with clear and consistant design to work towards a more technologically driven future
+- ✨ Interested in blending high-level tech. with clear and consistent design to work towards a more technologically driven future
 - 🚀 Currently I'm a member on the [McMaster Rocketry Team](https://www.macrocketry.ca/) helping develop the teams first [hybrid rocket engine](https://www.youtube.com/watch?v=w5PqdutmPFs)

 Want to learn more?